rauc/rauc/docs/advanced.rst

 class for any other system you intend to update.
 RAUC will report an error if for example a bootloader image is only present for variant A when you try to install on variant B.
-This should prevent from bricking your device by unintentional partial updates.
+This should prevent bricking your device by unintentional partial updates.

 .. _sec-manual-write: